shmuz/luafar2m/makefile-defines.md

 - Optional
 - Example: `MYLDFLAGS = -lsqlite3`

-## SETPACKAGEPATH
+## NOSETPACKAGEPATH
-- If defined then `-DSETPACKAGEPATH` is added to CFLAGS which causes the plugin's path and the "lua_share" path to be prepended to `package.path`
+- If defined then `-DNOSETPACKAGEPATH` is added to CFLAGS which prevents the plugin's path and the "lua_share" path from being prepended to `package.path`

 ## SRC_PLUG_DIRS
 - A list of directories (relative to plugin's path) to be copied during installation